seed-run/homepage/README.md

 https://app.netlify.com/sites/seed

-To use `jekyll.environment` in template, set `JEKYLL_ENV` to `production` as environment varialbe in the Netlify dashboard.
+To use `jekyll.environment` in template, set `JEKYLL_ENV` to `production` as environment variable in the Netlify dashboard.

 ### Older Versions